-the file but i found it easier to use, although i do have
+the file but i found it easier to use, although i do have wounds

 Modelling glue -

-hold things together why they set.
-They're like a second pair of
+things together why they set.
+They're like a second pair of hands.

 Flat paint brush and paint pallet - The